Here’s Our Rant About MICT Inc. (MICT)

-MICT Inc. (NASDAQ:MICT) went down by -0.50% from its latest closing price compared to the recent 1-year high of $8.45.
-The company’s stock price has collected -4.35% of loss in the last five trading sessions.
-Press Release reported on 02/11/21 that MICT Announces $60 Million Registered Direct Offering Priced At-The-Market Under Nasdaq Rules
+MICT Inc. (NASDAQ:MICT) went down by -8.46% from its latest closing price compared to the recent 1-year high of $8.45.
+The company’s stock price has collected 7.33% of gains in the last five trading sessions.
+Press Release reported on 02/16/21 that MICT Announces Closing of $60 Million Registered Direct Offering Priced At-The-Market Under Nasdaq Rules

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.